guardianproject/orbot/CI.md

 [![Build Status](https://app.bitrise.io/app/0e76c31b8e7e1801/status.svg?token=S2weJXueO3AvrDUrrd85SA&branch=master)](https://app.bitrise.io/app/0e76c31b8e7e1801)

-We use bitrise for CI.
+We use [bitrise](https://app.bitrise.io/app/0e76c31b8e7e1801) for CI.
 Pull requests from within the project (and pushes to `master`) are automatically built, while PRs from forks must be approved to protect secrets and prevent abusing the build server.

 A build will do a few things:
     * Build a universal APK and make it available for download (`nightlyDebug`).
     * Run tests
-        * Unit tests are run right in bitrise
+        * Unit tests are run (and results are available) right in bitrise.
         * Espresso tests are run in Browserstack App Automate on real devices.
     * Make the app available for testing on real devices via Browserstack.
         * Accessing this requires a login to our browserstack account.